 - Terroristic attack or accident

 A phobia is a deep, irrational fear of a specific situation or thing and can be highly disabling.
-Up to 9% of American adults have at least one phobia and around two-thirds of phobic adults are women.
+Up to nine percent of American adults have at least one phobia and around two-thirds of phobic adults are women.

 What Causes Anxiety Disorders?

-Anxiety disorder symptoms mimic the “fight or flight” response that helps protect us from danger.
+Anxiety disorder symptoms mimic the fight or flight response that helps protect you from danger.
 But for people with anxiety disorders, this response is both heightened and more easily triggered.
 They may experience strong anxiety in situations when there is no clear sign of danger.

 Several factors increase the risk of developing an anxiety disorder.
 These include genetics, home environment and repeated exposure to stress or emotional trauma.
 However, the exact cause of anxiety disorders is still not completely understood.